julien-jacob/wplingua/readme.txt

 = 2.1.1 =

-* Added compatibility with wordPress 6.7
+* Added compatibility with WordPress 6.7
 * Update README and screenshots

 = 2.1.0 =